Have a look at the top 6 places to see Mount Fuji and cherry blossoms

 Sakura season is already ramping up in Japan with big brands such as Starbucks and Asahi having released their sakura themed products for this spring.
 Although the cherry blossom front hasn't started yet, here are my top 5 places to view the cherry blossom this spring!
 5. Nakameguro , Tokyo Nakameguro is usually just visited … Continue reading Top 5 cherry blossoms spots in Japan

 This image is probably one of the most famous and well known images of Japan, sakura flowers, Mount Fuji and a vermillion structure all in one place!
 What is the Chureito Pagoda?
 Chureito pagoda is part of Arakura Sengen shrine, sitting on the side of Mount Arakurayama.
-It was built as a peace memorial in … Continue reading Chureito Pagoda: Japan in one shot
+The shrine itself get's little press but it … Continue reading Chureito Pagoda: Japan in one shot

 Some of the best places on Lake Kawaguchi to get stunning views of Mount Fuji